lowjk/io334_pmsm/README.md

 How to run
 ----------

 For both hardware-in-the-loop (HIL) and software simulation, run the corresponding Simulink Real-Time (SLRT) model located the the folder _pmsm_fpga_.
-For the HIL version, an external MCU controller is required to drive the PMSM.
+For the HIL version, an embedded controller is required to drive the PMSM.
 The pin and analog output mappings are listed below:

 > **IO3XX-21 rear plugin**
 >